paulskinau/last.fm/README.md

 - Php Version:	PHP Version 5.5.9-1ubuntu4.13
 - Web Server: Apache 2.4.7-1ubuntu4.7

 Simply checkout the code to an appropriate server folder on the server.
-Limit external acceess
+Limit external acceess to confic.inc

 External Modules
 --------------